 Emilia Romagna is slightly off the radar for most tourists, but after spending a little over a week there, I can say this region has just as much to offer as any other part of Italy.
 The food, the history, the landscapes, are all wonderful reasons to visit.
 My time there was jam-packed because Andy and I over scheduled ourselves, but we still only got to see a fraction of what there is to do here.

 Our first stop in Emilia Romagna was the beach-side town of Rimini.
-While we didn’t really spend much time in the town itself, we did use it as a base to visit the tiny republic of San Marino.
+While we didn’t really spend much time in the town itself, we did use it as a base to visit the tiny republic of San Marino, which is the third smallest country in Europe.
 Since this is an independent country, it’s technically not part of Italy, but it is completely surrounded by the Emilia Romagna region.
 I was fascinated by the history of such a small country that has managed to remain independent since 301 AD.
 The gorgeous views were well worth a visit as well.

 Bologna was our base for a week as part of BlogVille.
 It’s a college town with a fun atmosphere, centuries of history, and delicious food.
 We often found ourselves just wandering through the streets or relaxing in Piazza Maggiore.

-In Piazza Maggiore is a fountain and statue of the god Neptune.
+If it’s your first time in Bologna, start with Piazza Maggiore, where you’ll find a fountain and statue of the god Neptune.
 It was created in the mid 1500s and ended up being rather controversial.
 When you stand behind the statue and a bit to his right, the thumb on his outstretched left hand ends up in an oddly deceiving position.
 Neptune ends up looking extremely well endowed from that angle.
 Apparently this did not go over so well with the Catholic Church, but by the time they saw the finished statue, it could not be changed.

 Another thing we like to do in other cities is explore local markets.
 Bologna’s market was lively and colorful, with just about any type of fruit, vegetable, meat, or fish you might want.
 Check out more of the best places to eat and shop in Bologna.